-- a.
+a.
 Wire Rope Corporation of the Philippines had transactions with the Parent Company representing supply of cable wires.
-The related expenses are included in cost of sales under "Materials and supplies" in the statements of comprehensive income (see Note 19).
-Outstanding balances of Wire Rope Corporation are fully paid as of December 31 2012 and 2011. - b.
-Parent Company assigned some of its employees to DMCI Power Corporation (DMCI-PC) and DMCI Mining Corporation (DMCI-MC) through an agreement to render services on the specific projects of the said affiliates.
-The related expenses are billed by Parent Company to DMCI-PC and DMCI-MC which are noninterest-bearing and are to be settled within one year.
+The related expenses are included in cost of sales under "Materials and supplies" in the parent company statements of comprehensive income (see Note 19).
+Outstanding balances of Wire Rope Corporation are fully paid as of 2012 and 2011.
+These are noninterest-bearing and are to be settled within one year.